stars-and-signs/stars-and-signs/docs/core_rules/dice-boons-banes.md

 layout: page
 ---

-# Basic Principles

-* **Round up.** When a calculation results in a non-integer number, unless otherwise specified, round up to the higher nearest integer.

 # Dice, Boons, and Banes

 This game relies on the use of a set of polyhedral dice that includes a: d0, d4, d6, d8, d10, and d12.
 Multiple die of the same size are often added together into a “dice pool”.
 When a dice pool is rolled, add all the dice together to get the result.